JohnDBV/DiPlayer-CSharp/README.md

 Total development time : ~80 hours

-If you want to test out the latest build, the latest stable build will be present inside the "Builds" folder.
+If you want to test out the latest build, please unzip the content of the "Builds" folder.